PHSKC-APDE/claims_data/analysis/Medicaid cohort function/Medicaid cohort function README.md

 ## Access/permissions required
 - All required SQL and R scripts are stored on GitHub [here]()
 - This function uses tables, stored procedures, and functions on SQL Server 51
-- Users must be able to SELECT following tables in PHClaims database:
+- Users must have SELECT and EXECUTE permissions for the PHClaims database
-     - dbo.mcaid_elig_overall
-     - dbo.mcaid_elig_address
-     - dbo.mcaid_elig_dual
-     - dbo.mcaid_elig_demoever
-- Users must be able to EXECUTE stored procedures in PH_APDEStore database:
-     - dbo.sp_mcaidcohort
-- Users must be able to SELECT table-valued functions in PH_APDEStore database:
-     - dbo.Split
 - To check your permissions on any database once you’ve connected, run the SQL code [here](https://github.com/PHSKC-APDE/Medicaid/blob/master/analysis/Broad%20use%20functions/Server%20permissions.sql)

 ## Using the Medicaid eligibility cohort function in R